 The Triangle Bikeway Working Group held their final meeting on December 16.
 Current activities include reviewing the final report; and preparing to transition both the Work Group and the website to the Triangle Regional Partnership, which is managed by TJCOG.
-The final report is current under review; and will be presented to the TCC and Executive Board during the March/April timeframe of 2022.
+The final report has been reviewed; and will be addressed during presentations to the TCC and Executive Board during the March/April timeframe of 2022.
 (Staff Contact: Kenneth Withrow)